List of highest individual scores in One Day International cricket

 Until December 1997, no player had achieved a score of 200 in ODIs.
 The highest individual score up to that point was 194 by Saeed Anwar of Pakistan, scored on 21 May 1997 against India at the M. A. Chidambaram Stadium, Chennai.
 On 16 December of the same year, the Australian woman cricketer Belinda Clark broke the 200-run mark.
 She set the highest individual score; an unbeaten 229 runs against Denmark at the MIG Club Ground, Mumbai.
 This record remained for almost 17 years until Rohit Sharma of India broke it on 13 November 2014.
-He scored an unbeaten 264 runs against Sri Lanka at Eden Gardens in Kolkata; this remains the highest individual score, as of May 2023.
+He scored a 264 runs against Sri Lanka at Eden Gardens in Kolkata; this remains the highest individual score, as of May 2023.
 Clark's score remains the highest achieved by a captain, as well as the highest individual score in the Women's World Cup.

 In men's cricket, Zimbabwe's Charles Coventry equalled Anwar's record after 12 years.
 He scored 194 not out against Bangladesh at Queens Sports Club in Bulawayo, on 16 August 2009.
 In men's cricket, the first player to score a double century was India's Sachin Tendulkar.
 He scored 200 not out against South Africa at Captain Roop Singh Stadium, Gwalior, on 24 February 2010.
 After this in 2011 Virender Sehwag scored highest 219 runs against west indies.
 At that time Sehwag became the second player to score a double century in Men's One Day Internationals.
 In women's cricket Amelia Kerr of New Zealand set a new highest individual score in women's ODI when she broke Belinda Clark's 21-year-old record on 13 June 2018, scoring an unbeaten 232 runs against Ireland.
 Kerr is also the youngest player to score a double century, achieving the feat at the age of 17.
 New Zealand's Martin Guptill is the highest individual scorer in any ICC tournament with an unbeaten 237 runs against the West Indies at Westpac Stadium, Wellington. in the 2015 Cricket World Cup.
 Rohit Sharma is the only player with three ODI double centuries having scored 209, 264 and 208*.
 On 10 December 2022, Ishan Kishan became the fourth Indian batsman to score a double century.
-He scored 210 runs against Bangladesh in the third ODI in the India vs Bangladesh ODI Series and scored the fasted double century in ODI cricket, scoring 200 off of 126 balls.
+He scored 210 runs against Bangladesh in the third ODI in the India vs Bangladesh ODI Series and scored the fastest double century in ODI cricket, scoring 200 off of 126 balls.
 On 18 January 2023, Shubman Gill became the second youngest player to score a double century.
 He was 23 years and 123 days old.
-His score of 208 runs against New Zealand in the first ODI of the 2023 India vs New Zealand ODI Series made him the fifth Indian and eighth overall to score a double century.
+His score of 208 runs against New Zealand in the first ODI of the 2023 India vs New Zealand ODI Series made him the fifth Indian and eleventh overall to score a double century.